Jerez uprising: Aftermath

 The first trial—two military tribunals on charges of sedition and murder—was held a month after the uprising, in February.
 The main evidence came through an informant and forced confessions.
 Of the eight on trial, four were executed by garrote on 10 February 1892: self-declared anarchists Antonio Zarzuela and Jesús Fernández Lamela for starting the uprising, and Manuel Fernández Reina and Manuel Silva Leal for the murder of Manuel Castro Palomino.
 Four more were given life sentences: one who died in his cell on the day of the executions, two who denied being anarchists, and the informant.
 Another trial later in 1892 had 46 defendants, of which ten received life sentences and seven received sentences between 8 and 20 years.
 Two who were accused of visiting Fermín Salvochea in prison to plan the uprising received life sentences.
 Salvochea, who was in prison during the uprising, received a 12-year sentence.

 Independent and liberal newspapers condemned the severity of the government's response.
 The hunger and deprivation that sparked the uprising, El Heraldo de Madrid wrote, would be better quelled through knowledge than violence.
 Madrid's republican La Justica acknowledged the "anarchists" as culpable but considered tribunal response an overreaction, both an "abominable crime" and a "political blunder", exacerbated by governmental and press pressure.

 The roiled anarchist press reflected the anger of the international movement and portended acts of retribution.
 They referenced a cycle of violence in which the desperation contemporary society had caused the uprising and the choice to respond by killing workers would only further aggravate relations and prompt hatred.
 The protests and attacks immediately following the executions persisted through the year.
 The Spanish consulates of Europe saw protests and clashes with police.
 There were protests across Spain, especially in Barcelona.
-An explosion in its Plaza Real killed a bystander and wounded others.
+An explosion in its Royal Square killed a bystander and wounded others.
 There was a bombing attempt on the Cortes parliament building in Madrid.
 Anarcho-communist newspapers of Catalonia both encouraged and celebrated these attacks, while the anarcho-communist newspapers outside Catalonia were more pacifying or distancing, instead blaming attacks on police.